-Nursing@USC is the first program of its kind to integrate nursing and social work practice.
-The curriculum explores the intersection of the two fields, preparing nurses to deliver high-quality medical care while considering the social determinants that affect health and well-being.
+Nursing@USC prepares nurses to deliver high-quality health care while considering the social determinants that affect health and well-being.
 Coursework encompasses health promotion and education, disease prevention, physical assessment and diagnosis, pathophysiology and pharmacology, and illness management.

 Some students may also be required to complete a bridge course before beginning the program.
 The 2-credit preparatory course will be required for admitted students who have one or more of the following:

-If you have questions about the Nursing@USC curriculum, contact an admissions counselor at 844-487-2676 or email us.
+If you have questions about the Nursing@USC curriculum, contact an admissions counselor at Phone Number: 844-487-2676 or request more information.